 - Hot Pepper – your choice, your heat level, optional

 Dice all vegetables in 1/2″ or so dice – red onion should be a small dice.
-Mix dressing ingredients: Vinegar, lime, salt, pepper and sugar.
-Pour over vegetables.
+Mix dressing ingredients: vinegar, lime, salt, pepper and sugar.
+Pour over the rest of ingredients.
 Best after sitting for at least an hour.

-Add finely chopped hot pepper (jalapeno, Habanero, sereno, etc.) if you’d like.
+Add finely chopped hot pepper (jalapeno, Habanero, serrano, etc.) if you’d like.

 - Cucumber: These are on sale about every other week for about 50 cents each.
 Aldi’s is also a great place to find them for very little.
 They keep several weeks, so buy them on sale and use them up – the waxy skin on the outside should be scrubbed well if you plan on eating it.
 I used half, cost 25 cents.